A. J. Moore

-Alvin James "A. J." Moore Jr. (born December 15, 1995) is an American professional football safety.
+Alvin James Moore Jr. (born December 15, 1995) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Ole Miss Rebels.

 Early life

 Moore was born and grew up in Bassfield, Mississippi, and attended Bassfield High School.
 He played both safety and running back for the Yellowjackets.
 As a senior, Moore was named first-team All-State by The Clarion-Ledger after he made 132 tackles, 11 tackles for loss and 3.5 sacks on defense and also rushed for five touchdowns as Bassfield went 15–1 and won the Class 2A state championship.
 He was a childhood friend and high school teammate of future Texans teammate Cornell Armstrong.

 College career

-Moore played four seasons for the Rebels, appearing in 39 games.
+Moore played four seasons for the Rebels at the University of Mississippi, appearing in 39 games.
 Over the course of his collegiate career he accumulated 132 tackles, 10.5 tackles for loss, 2 forced fumbles, and 5 passes deflected.
 As a senior, Moore started all 12 of the Rebels' games at nickleback and registered 48 tackles, as well as a sack, a fumble recovery, and three passes deflected.